DanielAtDrenlia/drenlia-web/README.md

      - SMTP Username
      - SMTP Password
      - From Email Address
-   - Test the email configuration to ensure emails can be sent
+     - Email To

+   - Configure the Session Secret (a secure random string for session management)

    #### Google OAuth Configuration (Optional)
    - Enable Google login by setting: